BalloonInc/alexa-dogtrainer/README.md

 # jenkins-dogtrainer
 Use Alexa to train your dog.
-You start by telling the Dog Trainer your dog's name, and train together with the trainer (e.g. by rewarding with a candy)
+You start by telling the Dog Trainer your dog's name, and train together with the trainer (e.g. by rewarding with a treat).

 ## Use on your Alexa device: